Pregnant With Twins? Some ways To Guess & Some Ways To Know!

 Baby Twin Girls, Plotting From The Very Beginning:)

-Here are some things women ponder about, and frequently ask women, who have twins, or are pregnant with twins, very frequently, about the subject, plus some real medical information, mixed in with personal experience.
+Here are some things women ponder about, and frequently ask women who have twins, or are pregnant with twins, very frequently, about the subject, plus some real medical information, mixed in with my own, deep personal experience.

 #1) Are higher HCG levels present, in twin pregnancy vs. a singleton conception, and do the HCG #’s rise faster then usual?